 An art installation in the guise of a classic walk-in record store by Ted Riederer

-NEVER RECORDS acts as a functioning record store, an art installation and an on-line music library, it explores the potential of using a record store and record label; to unite, educate, and uplift a community through recorded sound.
+NEVER RECORDS acts as a functioning record store, an art installation and on-line music library.
+It explores the potential of using a record store and record label to unite, educate and uplift a community through recorded sound.

-In 2011, Illuminate Productions brought the critically acclaimed multi-media project Never Records to London.
-The designed mock record shop only stocked records that the artist had pressed in store; the public were able to book a free 3 hour recording session, with no auditions necessary.
+In 2011, Illuminate Productions brought the critically-acclaimed multi-media project Never Records to London.
+This designed mock record shop only stocked records pressed in store and the public were able to book a free 3-hour recording session, with no auditions necessary.

-There were many live music events that ran alongside the installation including a special collaboration with Philip Jeck, the artist and musician renowned for his soaring soundscapes, using vintage turntables and electronics.
+A gallery of photographs, artworks and flip through vinyl represented the hundreds of folk artists, punk bands, storytellers, jazz bands and ‘noisicians’ recorded on site.
+Live music events included a special collaboration with Philip Jeck, the artist and musician renowned for his soaring soundscapes, using vintage turntables and electronics.